Jybium/alx-low_level_programming/0x01-variables_if_else_while/README.md

-this is my first program on variables, and conditional statement with C
+this is my first projecct on variables and conditional statements with C